jkcso/Spark/README.md

 This project was implemented using Python’s framework Django and SQlite3 for databases for backend and HTML and CSS for the front end.

 ## License
-1. The copyright of this project belongs to the group of people I have implemented this with.
+The copyright of this project belongs to the group of amazing people cooperated with to implemented this summer project during our studies.

 ## Note
 In this repo there exists a subset of my work, often intentionally broken or misleading to avoid disrespectful people from copying and